opencor/opencor-developer-documentation/src/develop/plugins/sample.rst

  Sample
 ========

-The purpose of this plugin is to give other plugins access to a simple ``add()`` function, which could then be used as follows:
+The purpose of this plugin is to give other plugins access to a simple ``add()`` function, which can be used as follows:

 .. code-block:: c++